 Though, if you currently have an outdated system of 10 SEER or below, upgrading to a 14 SEER could reduce $100 in monthly cooling costs by up to $35.4

 Another factor to keep in mind is the size of the unit and your space.
 No matter how energy-efficient your new A/C unit, if it’s too small to cool a large home, it will work harder than it needs to and consume more energy.
 In general, one ton of cooling, or 12,000 BTUs, is sufficient for 800 to 1,000 square feet.

 Other Ways a New A/C Unit Could Save You Money

 - Tax Credits – A $300 federal tax credit is available after purchasing a 16 SEER split system or 14 SEER package system.5

 - Fewer Maintenance Calls – A new air conditioning unit requires less overall maintenance, meaning fewer service appointments and more money in your pocket.

 Save Money With Bonney Plumbing

 In addition to finding the right SEER rating for your home, it’s crucial your new unit is installed correctly.
 The certified HVAC technicians at Bonney Plumbing can help you determine the ideal system for your home and ensure it is installed with care.
-If you’re ready to put a damper on high energy bills, call 800-444-0551 or reach out online to learn more about our manufacturer rebates and financing.
+If you’re ready to put a damper on high energy bills, call 800-444-0551 or click to learn more about our manufacturer rebates and financing.